Info on developing arbitrage

 The optimal arbitrage size calculation logic can be found in the functions

 c_find_profitable_arbitrage_orders() inside arbitrage.pyx.

-If the calculated arbitrage size is greater than 0, then the arbitrage strategy would send both the market buy and market sell orders to the two markets simultaneously.
-Arbitrage opportunities are usually rare and are quickly exploited by traders, and so it is important to send both orders out without any wait.
+If the calculated arbitrage size is greater than 0, the arbitrage strategy would simultaneously send both the market buy and market sell orders to the two markets.
+However, arbitrage opportunities are usually rare and quickly exploited by traders, so it is important to send both orders out without any wait.